LazySets.APIModule

 Notes

-The diameter of a set is the maximum distance between any two elements of the set, or, equivalently, the diameter of the enclosing ball (of the given $p$-norm) of minimal volume with the same center.
+The diameter of a set is the maximum distance between any two elements of the set, or, equivalently, the diameter of the enclosing ball (of the given $p$-norm) of minimal volume.

 source